3.4 Writing To Persuade

 (Three Persuasive Appeals, 2017)

 • Pathos – Appeal to Emotion/Interest/Values: This element involves appealing to the emotions, values, and/or interests of the reader.
 How does your proposal benefit them?
 Why should they care about it?
 How does it relate to the goals of the organization?
 How can you build “common ground” with your reader?
 What will make your reader feel “good” about your project?
 How can you evoke emotions such as pride or outrage?
+Emotional appeal alone is used sparingly in technical communication unless it is for marketing purposes.

 • Kairos – Appeal to Timeliness/Appropriateness: Using this appeal means being aware of what is appropriate and timely in a given rhetorical situation.
 Sometimes, a well-crafted argument can fail because it comes at the wrong time.
 Kairos involves knowing what is “in” or “hot” right now, what is an important topic or issue, and how best to discuss it; knowing when it is the “right time” to broach a topic or propose an idea; knowing how to use the appropriate tone, level of formality and decorum for the specific situation.
+For example, having knowledge of current trends and innovations in a subject makes you able to speak to future probability.

 Flow chart showing how to use appeals to logic, emotion, credibility, and timeliness to convine an audience